The Aboriginal Child & Youth Wellness Program

 Emergency Resources / Volunteer Program

-The Emergency Resource Program, funded by staff donations and contributions from the Gaming Policy and Enforcement Branch, serves persons in need in the Prince George area.
-It includes emergency food hampers, which are provided based on completion of an emergency needs assessment.
-This emergency resource is enhanced by the development of community kitchens.
-It is also enhanced by the development of a large community garden.
+The Emergency Resources Program, funded by staff donations and contributions from the Gaming Policy and Enforcement Branch, serves persons in need in the Prince George area.
+It includes emergency food hampers, which are provided based on completion of an emergency needs assessment, and, when funds allow, support for other emergency needs such as medically-required travel.
+It also includes activity at the Queensway Garden, a large shared garden space used for growing food crops.

-The program strives to address other emergency needs including clothing through the provision of a clothes closet, which is stocked by individual donations, and contributions from local businesses like Chances Are and Spotless Drycleaners.
+The program strives to address other emergency needs including clothing through the provision of a clothes closet, which is stocked by individual donations, and contributions from local businesses.

 Services: